howerj/cdb/readme.md

 CDB file, but there is no reason not to include a CRC.
 It can be optionally skipped upon opening the file if speed is of concern.

-These issues are minor, and have some drawbacks.
+These issues are minor, and have some drawbacks, they are also not sufficient to create a new format that is incompatible with all the tooling already out there.

 # BUGS